Local Hanukkah celebrations to bring light during COVID-19 darkness

 Rising COVID-19 numbers have forced many organizations to cancel their traditional celebrations but the Chabad Centers still hope to share light, miracles, and faith.

-They will begin hosting more than a dozen safe Chanukah celebrations throughout the St. Louis area starting the lighting of Missouri’s tallest menorah Thursday night at 6:00 p.m. in St. Charles.
+They will begin hosting more than a dozen safe Chanukah celebrations throughout the St. Louis area, starting with the lighting of Missouri’s tallest menorah Thursday night at 6:00 p.m.

+The five Chabad houses across the metro area have successfully implemented social distancing in previous Jewish holidays, like Rosh Hashana and Passover.
+Rabbi Landa emphasized the importance of thinking outside the box with your family, and focusing on the positives and the blessings you have this holiday season.

+“It’s a matter of creativity of finding some ingenious way of accomplishing those celebrations and it ends of being in some way more memorable,” he said.
+“Cause you remember how we did it during COVID.”

 Rabbi Yosef Landa is encouraging everyone to wear their mask and be socially distant while participating.
-He explains their main priority is the preservation of life and health.
+He explained their main priority is the preservation of life and health.

 List of Events: